 top of page

-Use Early US Census Records on Genealogy Brick Walls
+Research Early US Census Records for Genealogy Clues to Bust Brick Walls

 Genealogy Brick Walls with Clues from Early Census Records

-When researching in early US Census Records, you will face numerous challenges if you don't plan.
-These records are challenging for most beginning genealogists because the enumerators didn't record every individual's names in the household.
+If you don't plan, researching early US Census records will present numerous challenges.
+These records are challenging for most beginning genealogists because the enumerators didn't record every individual's name in the household.

-The US Census records between 1790 - 1840 challenge most beginning genealogists.
-The documents record a list of household heads (be they male or female) and a tally of how many people are in the home and their age range and gender combination.
-You might also find out if an ancestor owns slaves or a free person of color.
+The US Census records between 1790 and 1840 challenge most beginning genealogists.
+The documents record a list of household heads (male or female) and a tally of the number of people in the home, their age range, and gender combination.
+You might also find out if an ancestor owned slaves or was a free person of color.

-This blog post doesn’t walk you through the process of how to research specifically in Early US Census Records.
-I'd recommend you watch this training series by Mark Lower for Ancestry Academy.
+This blog post doesn't specifically explain how to research Early US Census Records.
+I recommend you watch Mark Lowe's training for Ancestry Academy.

-Searching for My Brick Wall Ancestor in Early US Census Records
+Conducting Genealogy Research for Brick Wall Ancestors in Early US Census Records

-This post is focused on applying research strategies to find and evaluate clues for John Townley in the 1830 and 1840 Census.
+This post focuses on applying research strategies to find and evaluate clues about John Townley in the 1830 and 1840 Censuses.

 In the previous post, I found clues for the birthplace of my 4th great-grandfather, John Townley, in Elizabethtown, New Jersey.
-In an earlier post, I found clues suggesting Effingham Townley as his father's.
+In an earlier post, I found clues suggesting Effingham Townley as his father.

 We must recognize that John Townley is a common name, which can make finding him difficult.
 I will follow the tips for researching commonly named ancestors as I explore the census records.